-We speak to the mayoress of Lewisham about the Lewisham BME network, causes she is passionate about, and her inspirations.
+We speak to the Mayoress of Lewisham about the Lewisham BME network, causes she is passionate about, and her inspirations.

-Barbara Grey is the Mayoress of Lewisham and has been a part of the BME Network since the very beginning.
+Barbara Gray is the Mayoress of Lewisham and has been a part of the BME Network since the very beginning.
 We had the opportunity talk with her about the BME network, her personal life and what she is passionate about.

 How long have you been part of the Lewisham BME network and what factors encouraged you to join?